jmarbel93/selenium-aveco/.github/pull_request_template.md

-**IMPORTANT: Please fill in all required fields.
-Then delete this comment**

-# [Feature] - [Starting Selenium]
+# Hotfix - Added tracking of folders,  some files and a goat

 ## Description
-This branch starts the new learning path.
-Added gitignore, requirements file and folders structure
+This hotfix fix the things thtat the previous PR was missing.